Bohdannn/Dikol/README.md

 # Dikol
- The example of an e-commerce shop using the best practices, including Angular 9, ASP.NET Core, EF Core, Generic Repository pattern and much more.
+ [Under development] The example of an e-commerce shop using the best practices, including Angular 9, ASP.NET Core, EF Core, Generic Repository pattern and much more.
 Still under development.